Internet Scams come in Many Forms.

 Whilst not actually a scam, these schemes, in my experience (yes, I have tried a few) tend to pay very little for the amount of time involved.
 After all, do you really think anyone would be prepared to pay $50 or more per hour for completing surveys?
 It’s funny how the well-paid ones seem to disappear from the list as soon as you’ve subscribed.

-It’s my opinion that many of these sites are all about gleaning your email address, so it can be onsold to scammers who will then bombard you with “offers”.
+It’s my opinion that many of these sites are all about gleaning your email address, so it can be onsold to scammers who will then bombard you with other “offers”.

 - Online Share Trading

 I’m sure there are some ethical stock brokers with an online presence.
-Actually, make that lots.
+Actually, make that lots.?

 Ethical, real stock brokers though, do not try to scam people by promising unbelievable returns for just a few hours work per week, in the attempt to sell “failsafe” software at inflated prices.
-Software which is supposedly designed to do all the research for you and make you a successful trader overnight.
+Software that’s supposedly designed to do all the research for you and make you a successful trader overnight.

 I refer you back to my opening paragraph.